Align the Fibers : Indigo

 Project Indigo:

 We are currently focused on the textile dye Indigo, which is the “original blue jean dye”.
 There are 50 different species of this plant that are historically and currently grown around the world.
 We are currently focused on the textile dye Indigo, which is the “original blue jean dye”.
-Shifting to American-grown indigo products, the industrial market can slowly be transitioned to more safe and sustainable production, while supporting a new generation of farmers and processors in the Low Country and hopefully throughout the U.S.A.!
+Shifting to American-grown indigo products, the industrial market can slowly be transitioned to more safe and sustainable production, while supporting a new generation of farmers and processors in the Low Country.

 Indigo plants are harvested, water fermented, filtered, and then dried into powder using a natural and non-chemical process, which can then be used to make a liquid dye.
 Closed-loop, zero-waste processing of indigo adds value to this nitrogen-rich plant by using the bio-waste created to make fertilizer or compost onsite with True Earth’s guidance.

 Why Mobile?
-Mobile processing directly services the communities that have been historically growing Indigo and have not had access to larger-scale processing to powder.
+Mobile processing directly services the communities.
 This mobility also provides pick-up service to multiple farms growing in the community and a central mobile source of education.

 Fun Fact: insects of indigo!
 The indigo provides a home for so many insects, frogs, butterflies, bees, different types of caterpillars, and praying mantes.